-Memoir writing is a rich genre anchored and driven by truth and, because of that, it can be incredibly personal, solitary, and taxing, just as much as it can be public, rooted in community, and celebratory.
+Memoir writing is a rich genre anchored and driven by truth, which means it can be incredibly personal, solitary, and taxing just as much as it can be public, rooted in community, and celebratory.
 In addition to workshopping each student’s writing and discussing craft techniques, we will also do in-class writing exercises centered on topics that arise organically within the classroom.
-After class on the day your work is discussed, you’ll have the opportunity to meet with the instructor semi-privately, if you so choose, along with the others who’ve shared during that session.
 Short readings, accessible online, may also be used to help guide comments and critiques, as well as generate discussions on craft.
+After class on the day each student’s work is discussed, he or she will have the opportunity to meet with the instructor semi-privately, along with the others who’ve shared during that session.

 - Please submit a cover letter that states your interest in this workshop and gives an overview of your writing background and prior workshop experience, if any.